Redesigned SAT NEW!

 ||Refer to Mathematics Department

 - SAT Redesigned Writing and Language Test scores (range = 10-40) with test dates on or after March 1, 2016 will NOT be used at MDC until it is effective in State Board Rule 6A-10.0315.
 The expected effective date is unknown at this time since the most recent proposed rule changes were withdrawn.
 For more information visit the FLDOE State Board Rules Under Review website.

 - When the new Writing and Language requirement is implemented at MDC, it is anticipated that ENC 1101 placement for Redesigned SAT scores will require a minimum Reading Test score = 24 AND a minimum Writing and Language Test score = 25.

-The College Board provided concordance tables to compare the new Redesigned SAT scores against old SAT.
+The College Board provided Concordance Tools and Tables to compare the new Redesigned SAT scores against old SAT.
 For more information please refer to Table 5 (Reading) and Table 12 (Math).

 Redesigned SAT score report SAMPLE